solidbell28/integral-lab/README.md

 # HW "Building multi-module programs.
 Calculation of the roots of equations and definite integrals"
+This is my 6th homework for CS MSU assembler course.

 ## The task
 Calculate the area of a flat figure bounded by three curves with a given accuracy ε.